manaskumarbehera/SalesForceFav/README.md

 - Adding validation checks for all input fields (e.g., environment, username, password, SSO URL).
 - Ensuring unique credential names.
 - Providing user feedback on successful or failed additions.
+- Improvethe Add icon and when formContainer is opened then change the + icon to multiply icon and make use of  class="action-icon" for the icon
+- chnage the save and cncel icon <input type="submit" value="💾" />
+    <button id="cancelForm">🚫</button>

 The form should be easily accessible, user-friendly, and display real-time error messages if required fields are not filled in or if there are conflicts, such as duplicate credential names.

 ## 2. Credential Search Functionality